Bundaberg: Initial British colonisation

-The first non-indigenous man to visit the area was James Davis in the 1830s.
+The first British man to visit the area was James Davis in the 1830s.
 He was an escaped convict from the Moreton Bay Penal settlement who lived with the Kabi people to the south of the region.
 He resided mostly around the Mary River and was referred to as Durrumboi.
 The Burnett River was surveyed by John Charles Burnett, after whom it was named during his exploration mission of the Wide Bay and Burnett regions in 1847.

 British occupation of the land in the region began in 1848 when pastoral squatters Gregory Blaxland Jnr and William Forster established a sheep station.
 Blaxland was a son of the Blue Mountains explorer, Gregory Blaxland, and Forster was later to become a Premier of New South Wales.
 They selected a very large area of land which encompassed most of the western part of the modern day Bundaberg Region along the Burnett River.
 They named this pastoral lease Tirroan.

 Blaxland and Forster had previously set up sheep stations near the Clarence River and had a notable history of conflict with Aboriginal people.
-This continued at Tirroan when two of their shepherds were killed by Aboriginal people in 1849.
+Sheep stations imposed on native bushland disrupt native food production, typically resulting in widespread hunger and illness amongst native peoples.
+Conflict continued at Tirroan when two of their shepherds were killed by Aboriginal people in 1849.
 Forster and Blaxland led a punitive expedition causing multiple Aboriginal deaths.
 Further conflict occurred the following year when Blaxland was clubbed to death.
 Forster and a number of other squatters conducted another reprisal, resulting in a large massacre of Aboriginal people in scrubland toward the coastal part of Tirroan.

 In the early 1850s, Forster sold the property to Alfred Henry Brown who changed the name of the pastoral lease to Gin Gin.
 At the same time, Native Police officer, Richard Purvis Marshall, took up the Bingera leasehold in the rainforest scrubland downstream from Tirroan.
 Three towns in the Bundaberg region, Tirroan, South Bingera and Gin Gin, commemorate these massive initial leaseholds.